dlphn/tweet-noise/README.md

 - `streamingAPI.py`: fetch data from Twitter API and save in MongoDB
 - `featuresBuilder.py`: fetch data from MongoDB and build the features table
+- `JSONBuilder.py`: fetch data from MongoDB and build 2 JSON files for spam and info
 - `spamKeywords.py`: list of key words considered as spam
 - `dataLabelling.py`: small algorithm to ease the data labelling process
 - `classification.py`: fetch the features tables and categorize the different features